Daniel-Tomov/codemonkey/README.md

 :x: Make default page look pretty

-:white_check_mark: Create register page
+:x: Create register page

 :x: Make register page look pretty

+:x: Create a function to submit code to the backend

+:x: Receive code execution details from the backend

 ### Backend

-:x: Use tokens to authenticate users
+:white_check_mark: Use tokens to authenticate users
 <ul>
   <li>Should have an expiration date</li>
-  <li>Should be kept in a json string</li>
   <li>Should refresh every time a user reloads a page</li>
 </ul>

 :x: Use json for formating data

-:x: Put the session token into a cookie instead of plainly in the HTML.
+:white_check_mark: Put the session token into a cookie instead of plainly in the HTML.
 Also means the cookie has to be accessed by the backend.

 :x: Track course completion for each user

 :x: Store user information in a database instead of a text file

-:x: Use threading to remove inactive sessions every minute.
+:white_check_mark: Use threading to remove inactive sessions every minute.

-:white_check_mark: Fix the #TODO in sessions.py
+:x: Accept code submit requests from the frontend

+:x: Execute code from the frontend

+:x: Send code back to the frontend

-## Expected Functionality of Pages
+## Functionality of Pages

 ### Login
 <ol>
   <li>User enters login credentials</li>
-  <li>Backend hashes password with the password as the key, creates a session token, and an expiration date for the token.</li>
+  <li>Backend hashes the password five times, creates a session token, and an expiration date for the token.</li>
-  <li>Token (and only the token) is sent back to the front end to be part of the front-end HTML</li>
+  <li>Token (and only the token) is sent back to the front end to be part of the front-end HTML through a cookie</li>
+  <li>The user is sent to the challenges page</li>
 </ol>

 ### Loading a Normal Webpage